hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Availability Zone (AZ)</summary>

 - It's a logical data center within a region
-- It has a Name: between 2 AWS accounts, the same AZ could have 2 different names
+- There could be more physical data centers within an AZ
+- Its name could be different from 1 aws account to another

 </details>

 <details>
-<summary>Edge Location</summary>
+<summary>Edge Locations</summary>

-- It's also called ?
+- They're also called "Points of Presence" (Pops)
-- It hosts caches
+- They host CDN (Content Delivery Network)
-- There are many more Edge Locations than regions
+- There're many more than regions

 </details>